 Weight loss medicines are best used as part of an overall weight-loss plan that includes a healthy, balanced diet and regular exercise.
-Weight loss medicines available in New Zealand are orlistat (Xenical), phentermine (Duromine) and liraglutide (Saxenda).
+Weight loss medicines available in New Zealand are orlistat (Xenical), phentermine (Duromine), liraglutide (Saxenda) and Contrave.

-For overweight or obese people, weight loss leads to health improvement, and can help to prevent and treat acute and chronic medical conditions.
-If the medicine provides a weight loss of 5% and is well tolerated, it can be continued.
-If the weight loss is less than 5% or if side effects are causing problems, consider other options.
+If you are overweight or obese, weight loss can improve your health and help prevent and treat acute (short term) and chronic (long term) medical conditions.
+If a weight-loss medicine provides a weight loss of 5% and you tolerate it well, it can be continued.
+If the weight loss is less than 5%, or if side effects are causing problems, consider other options.

-Which weight loss medicines are available in New Zealand?
+Which weight loss medicines are available in Aotearoa New Zealand?

 Xenical (also called orlistat)

 Eat a well-balanced diet, high in fruit and vegetables, with less than 30% of calories from fat.
 More fat in your diet increases the side effects of this medicine.
-Your daily intake of fat, carbohydrates and protein should be distributed over 3 main meals.
+Your daily intake of fat, carbohydrates and protein should be spread out over 3 main meals.

 Because Xenical may decrease the amount of some vitamins that your body absorbs from food, you may need to also take a multivitamin supplement once a day.
 Take the vitamin supplement at least 2 hours before or after taking Xenical.
 You may also take your multivitamin supplement at bedtime.

-Common side effects of Xenical are fatty or oily stools, wind, stomach cramps and bloating.
+Common side effects of Xenical are fatty or oily stools (poo), wind, stomach cramps and bloating.
 These usually occur if your diet is too high in fat.
 Read more about Xenical.

 Duromine (also called phentermine)